Picture: Eagle House - view from garden (c 1910)

 One might say that Eagle House is over-modest in presenting itself for public view.
 The south face of the house opening on to Church Street is one of restrained dignity compared with the handsome north front.
 This has Venetian windows, Ionic pilasters, a balustraded roof parapet on each side of the finely decorated pediment surmounted by the carved stone eagle from which the house takes its name.

 Eagle House has been owned and occupied by a number of prominent families and, for a period of forty years was known by the name Eaglehurst, reverting in 1914 to Eagle House, a name which first appears in the deeds in 1863 although it was used long before that date.
 In addition to having been a private residence it has twice been an educational establishment, at one time in the ownership of Somerset County Council.
+It is now owner occupied once more and its exterior and interior have painstakingly restored to their former elegance.

-It is once more occupied by its owners who have painstakingly restored its exterior and interior to their former elegance and share their comfortable and gracious living with their guests as it is, unobtrusively, an hotel.
 The stable block, separate but adjacent to the house on its west side, has been restored and converted to a private residence - 'The Coach House'.